fatiando/verde/data/README.md

   original survey, made available by the Geological Survey of Brazil (CPRM) through their [GEOSGB portal](http://geosgb.cprm.gov.br/).
 See the original data for more processing information.
+* `california-gps.csv.xz`: GPS velocities (east, north, vertical) from the United States West coast cut from EarthScope Plate Boundary Observatory data provided by UNAVCO through the GAGE Facility with support from the National Science Foundation (NSF) and National Aeronautics and Space Administration (NASA) under NSF Cooperative Agreement No. EAR-1261833.
+Velocities are referenced to the North American tectonic plate (NAM08).